Did V.A. Shiva Ayyadurai Invent Email?

-It’s hard to imagine that many executives would still be reading at this point, but if they made it to the back of the book they would discover that it ends with appendices A through F, each of which reproduces material from Ayyadurai’s website related to his historical claims For example, Appendix A is his “History of Email and Growth of EMAIL Accounts” infographic.
+It’s hard to imagine that many executives would still be reading at this point, but if they made it to the back of the book they would discover appendices A through F, each of which reproduces material from Ayyadurai’s website related to his historical claims For example, Appendix A is his “History of Email and Growth of EMAIL Accounts” infographic.
 Appendix G is the lengthy “Misuse of the Term ‘Email’ and False Claims About Email.”
 Ayyadurai ends The Email Revolution with a list of the “blood brothers and sisters” who have “stood strong against the ‘priesthood’ or academia, ‘scholars,’ and the so-called ‘computer historians’…”

 Little wonder that the book seems to have made little impression on the world thus far, and that the only editorial review I did come across, a quick capsule writeup from Publishers Weekly, concluded “Cynics may find this book to be a mixture of the dubious and the obvious.”